syncfusion-content/flutter-docs/Flutter/datagrid/sorting.md

 ## Custom sorting

 The datagrid allows sorting columns based on custom logic.
-For each column, you can provide different sorting criteria by overriding the following methods from [DataGridSource](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/DataGridSource-class.html),
+For each column, provide different sorting criteria by overriding the following methods from the [DataGridSource](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/DataGridSource-class.html),

 * **[performSorting](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/DataGridSource/performSorting.html)** : Called when the sorting is applied to the column.
 Overriding this method gives complete control over sorting.
 You can handle the sorting completely in your own way.
 * **[compare](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/DataGridSource/compare.html)** : You can override this method to compare two objects and return the sorting order based on the criteria.